wangguanzzz/notes/aws-security.md

 * for self uploaded key material case, you do it again and update application encrpytion one by one

 in put key pair, ec2 key pair can upload key pair ( kms cannot be used to ssh to ec2)

+* EBS can use KMS to encrypt including the root device, to change the root device encryption, you need to copy the snapshot to re-encrypt it.
+* you cannot copy kms key from one region to anohter